Contact CU Independent Copy Editor Ellis Arnold at firstname.lastname@example.org.

 From there, the defining feature of the debate was the palpable anti-media and anti-moderator sentiment in the hall — criticism and chatter about the moderators filled the room during commercial breaks.
 Trump interrupted moderator Betty Quick before she could get a question out about Trump’s calling Rubio “Mark Zuckerberg’s personal senator” because of his support of the H-1B visa, claiming that he never said that.
 Quick responded with an incredulous question of where she would have otherwise gotten that information.

 “Somebody’s really doing some bad fact-checking,” Trump said, which yet again went over well with the audience, despite Quick being correct as well.
 Huckabee’s flippant response to moderators on a question about Trump’s morals earned them more boos.
-Gov. Chris Christie received the longest ovation of the night for mocking as frivolous Quintanilla’s question on whether fantasy football should be federally regulated as gambling.
+Gov. Chris Christie received the longest ovation of the night for mocking as frivolous Quintanilla’s question on whether fantasy football should be federally regulated as gambling, leading to the question, what is the best online sportsbook in the US?

 Candidates increasingly interrupted and talked over time limits during the second half of the debate, and it was clear that the moderators, by the end, had lost both control and their wits — Harwood capped off the night with a passive-aggressive reply to Trump’s closing comment, which asserted a kind of dominance over CNBC and claimed that his negotiations brought the debate time from three and a half hours down to two.